 1. Gerðuberg

 Gerðuberg is a row of almost perfect hexagonal basalt columns to the degree that some people think they could have practically been carved by hand.
-They run along the side of a cliff on the Snaefellsnes Peninsula in the West region of Iceland, resembling a wall along the cliffside.
+This basalt column cliff runs along the side of a cliff on the Snaefellsnes in the West region of Iceland, resembling a wall along the cliffside.
 They are just outside of the village of Rif in Iceland.

 These columns designate the area of an old lava field typical to this peninsula defined by a range of volcanoes.
 The best-known volcano that has been dormant for years is the Snӕfellsjökull glacier volcano.
 It used to have frequent lava flows.
 These were what had caused the formation of Gerðuberg.